 Electronic health record.
 Under section 13405 (42 U.S.C. § 17935(e)), if a health care provider uses or maintains health records in an electronic format with respect to protected health information of an individual, the individual shall have a right to obtain from the health care provider a copy of the information in an electronic format.
 The individual also has a choice to direct the health care provider to transmit electronically a copy of the health record directly to an entity or person designated by the individual, provided that any choice is clear, conspicuous and specific.
 A fee that the health care provider may impose for providing the information (or a summary or explanation of the information) in an electronic format shall not be greater than the labor costs in responding to the request.
 The Department of Health and Human Services has stated that the labor costs may not include costs associated with searching for and retrieving the requested information.

 Health record used or

 example, paper).
 Under 45 CFR 164.524(c)(4), if the individual requests a copy of the protected health information or agrees to a summary or explanation of the information, the covered entity may impose a reasonable, cost based fee, provided that the fee includes only the cost of:

 (i) Labor for copying the protected health information requested by the individual, whether in paper or electronic form.

 (ii) Supplies for creating the paper copy or electronic media if the individual requests that the electronic copy be provided on portable media.

 (iii) Postage, when the individual has requested the copy, or the summary or explanation, be mailed.

-Persons with a disability who require an alternative format of this notice (for example, large print, audiotape, Braille) should contact the Department of Health, Office of Legal Counsel, at the previously listed address or phone number, or for speech and/or hearing impaired persons call the Pennsylvania AT&T Relay Service at (800) 654-5984 (TDD users) or (800) 654-5988 (voice users).
+Persons with a disability who require an alternative format of this notice (for example, large print, audiotape, Braille) should contact the Department of Health, Office of Legal Counsel, at the previously listed address or phone number, or for speech and/or hearing-impaired persons, call the Pennsylvania Hamilton Relay Service at (800) 654-5984 (TDD users) or (800) 654-5988 (voice users).